zzpustc/video-human-counting/README.md

 This code is modified from the original code https://github.com/shijieS/SST

 ## Method
 This code mainly set a miss_object pool to store those disappear targets and track failed targets, then if new targets are detected, they would be searched in the miss_object pool to see if these new targets have appeared before.
 We store the features extracted from the backbone, and then let features pass the affinity estimator to get the similarity array.
 And this code still have real-time property.
-So we do not re-train the model, but if you want, you can train by yourself according to the original repo.
+So we do not re-train the model, but if you want, you can train by yourself according to the original repository.

 ## Prepare & Train
 Please refer to the original code